Synerty/synerty-peek/README.rst

 Enabling SymLinks (Note: This setting has no effect on user accounts that belong to the Administrators group.
 Those users will always have to run mklink in an elevated environment as Administrator.)

 #.
-Ask Cortana "Edit Group Policy"
+In the "Control Panel", Select: "Edit Group Policy"
 #.
-Select "Edit Group Policy"
-#.
 Navigate: "Computer configuration → Windows Settings → Security Settings → Local Policies → User Rights
 Assignment → Create symbolic links"
 #.
-Add the user or group that you want to allow to create symbolic links.
+Add the user or group that you want to allow to create symbolic links
 #.
-You will need to logout and log back in for the change to take effect.
+You will need to logout and log back in for the change to take effect

 :TODO BRENTON: Include instructions on how to enable windows symlinks